syncfusion-content/javascript-docs/js/api/ejUploadbox.md

-Set the root class for Uploadbox control theme.
-This cssClass API helps to use custom skinning option for Uploadbox control.
+Sets the root class for the Uploadbox control theme.
+This cssClass API helps to use custom skinning option for the Uploadbox button and dialog content.